LeslieFire/svi-training-a/solving-bugs.md

 * If dependencies can't be found on running scripts: try running ```python setup.py develop```

 * SQLAlchemy/psycopg2 ```Cant adapt type error```: You must have inserted an object or something unexpected to an SQLAlchemy query.
 Check the types of the data you pass to the query.
 Queries normally can't accept objects.

+* SQLAlchemy ```Timeout Error```: Some part of the code is creating too many sessions at the same time.
+Find and fix it.